Xalgorithms/general-documentation/xalgo.md

 times are expressed in **local time** with an attached time zone (using a common abbreviation or the [IANA tz database](https://www.iana.org/time-zones) specifier).
-Since a juridiction may include *multiple* time zones, this field allows specifying multiple effective dates.
+Since a jurisdiction may include *multiple* time zones, this field allows specifying multiple effective dates.

-### Jurisdication
+### Jurisdiction

 The *jurisdiction* of a component is specified with a combination of ISO-3166-1 and ISO-3166-2 codes.
 Both fields are optional.
-To make the rule **apply globally**, the jurisdication key should be omitted from the meta information.
+To make the rule **apply globally**, the jurisdiction key should be omitted from the meta information.

 ### Criticality